 Best Under $100: Pol Roger Brut Réserve

-Pol Roger is one of the most iconic labels in Champagne, and the Brut Réserve is one of its best offerings: it combines equal parts Pinot Noir, Pinot Meunier and Chardonnay from 30 Cru vineyards in Montagne de Reims, Vallée de la Marne, Épernay and the Côte des Blancs.
-Blended with 25 percent reserve wines, the Champagne is astounding, powerful and seductive, with abundant bubbles and fervent aromas of tropical fruits, honeysuckle, jasmine, quince, apricot jam and candied citrus peel with a dramatic baking-spice, vanilla bean, and acacia honey finish.
+Pol Roger is one of the most iconic labels in Champagne, and the Brut Réserve is one of its best offerings: it combines equal parts pinot noir, pinot meunier and chardonnay from 30 Cru vineyards in Montagne de Reims, Vallée de la Marne, Épernay and the Côte des Blancs.
+Blended with 25% reserve wines, the Champagne is astounding, powerful and seductive, with abundant bubbles and fervent aromas of tropical fruits, honeysuckle, jasmine, quince, apricot jam, and candied citrus peel with a dramatic baking-spice, vanilla bean and acacia honey finish.

-Famous Champagne house Perignon only produces vintage-dated bottles, all of which are aged up to seven years prior to release.
+Iconic Champagne brand Dom Pérignon, the prestige cuvée from Moët & Chandon, only produces vintage-dated bottles, all of which are aged up to seven years prior to release.
 This 2008 bottling marks one of the best years in champagne-making: in a year of overcast skies, the start of harvest had opened up the weather, resulting in strong vines and riper grapes than usual.